 This thought will be brief, but I felt compelled to share none the less, especially with the barrage of resolutions surrounding health and fitness about to be made by people everywhere.

-Lately I’ve had countless friends, clients, and running store customers admit to me, almost sheepishly, that they’ve “fallen off” the proverbial fitness wagon.
+Lately I’ve had countless friends, clients, and gym members admit to me, almost sheepishly, that they’ve “fallen off” the proverbial fitness wagon.
 For a multitude of reason, likely none of them exactly the same.
 Injury.
 The holidays.
 Family commitments.
 Travel.
 Work.
 Other health issues.
 They’re too tired.
 A combination of everything.
 And the admission almost always comes with an air of guilt, shame, and regret.

 Here’s the thing, my friends: fitness, much like life, does not have a concrete end point that we are purposefully striving for.
 You do not reach your fitness goals one day and say “well that was fun, I guess I’m done here!” and continue on your merry way, never doing another squat, lifting another weight, or running another mile ever again.